nishanth1596/nishanth1596/README.md

 Installs and configures Tailwind CSS.
 Removes unnecessary files to keep the project clean.
 Pre-configures App.tsx with a Tailwind-styled component.
-🎉 This tool has helped me and many developers speed up their workflow, and it’s available to the community for free on GitHub.
-Feel free to explore the project and contribute improvements!
+🎉 This tool is now helping other developers bootstrap projects faster and follow a clean, consistent setup process.
+I actively maintain and improve it to keep up with the latest in frontend tooling.

 🔗 [Link to the project on GitHub](https://github.com/bhuvi819381/Script)